vijayagopalsb/ollama-internet-search/README.md

 3. Navigate to the API Key section in your account dashboard.

 4. Generate a new API key or copy your existing key.

+#### Step 2: Install Dependencies
+1. serpapi:
+Used to interact with the SerpAPI service for fetching real-time data from search engines like Google.

+pip install google-search-results

+2. python-dotenv:
+Used to load environment variables from a .env file.

+pip install python-dotenv